anshtompel/Genie_ToolBox/bio_processor/README.md

 # BIO_FILES_PROCESSOR

-> This README describes tool for manipulation with bioformats such as FASTA, GBK and BLAST results.
+> This README describes tool for manipulation with bioformats such as FASTA, GBK and files containing BLAST results.

 ## 1.Installation